alirezaft/UnityBOIDS/README.md

 I have added a 4th rule: border avoidance to make the birds fly in a certain area.

-In this implementaion, objects tagged "Obstacle" will be avoided too.
+In this implementaion, objects tagged `Obstacle` will be avoided too.
 They will be involved in the separation rule.

 By summing the vectors obtained from these 4 rules, the final movement direction of each bird can be calculated.
 ## How to use this project?